 Using Berlin as a case study, this English-taught program examines issues relevant to major cities today.
 Through comparative and interdisciplinary courses, you will study topics such as architecture, cultural identity, gender and sexual politics, multiculturalism, popular culture, and urban studies.

 Berlin will be your classroom.
-Can you imagine touring Berlin’s neighborhoods and exploring the city’s architecture as you learn about metropolitan development and urban planning?
-Or attending and then discussing a local theater event as part of your pop culture class?
+Imagine touring Berlin’s neighborhoods and exploring the city’s architecture as you learn about metropolitan development and urban planning, or attending and then discussing a local theater event as part of your pop culture class.
 Welcome to study abroad!
-Wherever possible our courses take advantage of the city’s many historical, artistic, and cultural sites, and several courses include a hands-on, practical component.
+Wherever possible, our courses take advantage of the city’s many historical, artistic, and cultural sites, and several courses include a hands-on, practical component.

-In addition, your learning is enhanced by extended field study trips to Paris, France, and St. Petersburg, Russia that provide a first-hand comparative context for your studies.
+In addition, your learning is enhanced by extended field study trips to Istanbul, Turkey and St. Petersburg, Russia that provide a first-hand comparative context for your studies.
 In these cities, you tour neighborhoods, visit museums, attend lectures, and meet with local university students and professors to discuss the topics you’re learning about.